PaperStrike/Pjax/README.md

 It returns a promise that resolves with an object of the following properties:

-- `focusCleared` (Boolean): Indicate that if the focus element of the document has cleared.
+- `focusCleared` (Boolean): Indicate that if the focus element of the document has been cleared.
 - `outcomes` (Array): An array of each switch callback's return or fulfilled (for promise) value.

 If you want to fetch and process the data on your own, override the implementation while keeping: